 Chopped nuts (or shredded coconut for those with an allergy)

-Lemon Vitality™ essential oil (1 drop per bowl of fruit, optional but it is truly the secret ingredient)
+Lemon Vitality™ essential oil (1 drop per bowl of fruit) or lemon juice

 How to Make Number Salad: